fonttools/fonttools/Doc/source/designspaceLib/index.rst

 This lib key, when included in the ``<lib>`` element inside an ``<instance>`` or ``<variable-font>`` tag, allows for direct manipulation of font info data in instances and variable fonts.
-The lib value should follow the `UFO3 fontinfo.plist specification <https://unifiedfontobject.org/versions/ufo3/fontinfo.plist/>`_, and should functionally appear to be a property list dictionary with the same structure as the ``fontinfo.plist`` file in a UFO.
+The lib value must follow the `UFO3 fontinfo.plist specification <https://unifiedfontobject.org/versions/ufo3/fontinfo.plist/>`_, and should functionally appear to be a property list dictionary with the same structure as the ``fontinfo.plist`` file in a UFO.